HL7/fhir-us-ndh/input/pagecontent/plannet-maps.md

+Da Vinci PDex [Plan-Net](http://hl7.org/fhir/us/davinci-pdex-plan-net/) is a FHIR Implementation Guide that defines a set of FHIR profiles and mappings to support the exchange of health insurance plan information between payers and providers.
+The PlanNet IG is designed to facilitate the sharing of insurance plan details, including coverage information, provider networks, and other relevant data.

+### FHIR Mapping Language

 The mappings are represented via FHIR StructureMaps and those StructureMaps are presented using the [FHIR Mapping Language](https://www.hl7.org/fhir/fsh-sushi/guide/mapping-language.html).

 - [PlanNet to NDH Endpoint Mappings](StructureMap-PlanNetToNdhEndpointSM.html)